LinusU/raptor-rpc/README.md

 [JSON Schema: core definitions and terminology](http://json-schema.org/latest/json-schema-core.html#anchor8) and [RFC 4627](http://tools.ietf.org/html/rfc4627).

-> This is implemented with `try` and `catch` so currently it only works inside
-> the main function, not in any asynchronous function.
-This could be fixed with
+> This is implemented by throwing an Error if the key isn't present, or is of
-> `domain` in the future.
+> the wrong type.

 #### `.source`